compts/getkit/README.md

 ```html
 gtk.Get('https://example.com/example.js')
 ```
-keep in my `gtk` is used as global library at html
+keep in mind `gtk` is used as global library at html

 CJS, ESM and TS use this code below